game-design-driven/Create-Prepare-to-Dye/README.md

 ## About the project

 ### Concept
-- You inhibit the body of a robot.
+- You inhibit the shell of a powerful automaton.
 You don't eat, you don't sleep, you can break stone with your bare hands and you can do so fast.
 - This planet is depleted, you will need to figure out how to produces the resources you'll need on your own, mining need not apply.
 - Your goal is to be the highest rated producer in the system.
 ### Gameplay loop